ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 - NDIS funding package proof — documentation showing the buyer holds an individual NDIS funding package, the gate that distinguishes the DDCS from the pension-based exemption.

-- Settlement contract — the contract of sale showing the contract price, which drives whether the full waiver or the $35,238 cap applies.
+- Settlement contract — the contract of sale showing the contract price, used to calculate the standard duty that is then fully waived.

 Two practical tips help.
-First, confirm the contract price against the $1,020,000 threshold early, because a price just over the line caps the saving at $35,238 and may make a small price negotiation worth tens of thousands in duty.
+First, from 2026-27 there is no property value cap, so the full standard duty is waived regardless of price — the saving simply equals the standard duty on your contract.
 Second, lodge the NDIS package proof with the conveyancer well before the settlement date, since the office must assess the evidence before adjusting the duty payable at settlement.

 Rule-Based Scenarios

 Jedda is an NDIS participant with a lifelong attendant-care need who buys an $830,000 townhouse in Belconnen as her principal residence.
 She holds a 100 per cent interest and has not owned other property in the past two years.
-Because the price sits below the $1,020,000 threshold, the DDCS waives the entire conveyance duty, which on her contract is about $24,000.
-Jedda pays zero duty at settlement and her saving equals the full $24,000, the largest outcome the scheme delivers below the cap band.
+From 2026-27 the DDCS waives the entire conveyance duty at any price, which on her contract is about $24,000.
+Jedda pays zero duty at settlement and her saving equals the full $24,000.

 Scenario 3: recent prior owner, blocked